 The logistics of moving from London to Madrid was (pretty) stress free.
 We used a website called AnyVan.com and found Wheeler Logistics to bring over our tv, record player, vinyl collection and a big box of books.
 It was all delivered safe and sound to our new apartment a few days after moving in.
 Brad was in constant contact with them, discussing the final shipping price, tracking the shipment and planning the delivery day.

-Our apartment is a little 1 bed on the edge of the La Latina barrio and just a 10-minute walk from Central Madrid.
+Our new apartment is a little 1 bed on the edge of the La Latina barrio and just a 10-minute walk from Central Madrid.
 La Latina the oldest part of Madrid with cute narrow streets and small open plazas.
 One of the best places to get authentic tapas and have a nice local beer.

-The landlord is nice and speaks good English so signing contracts etc was really easy.
-We found this property through Spotahome.com back in the UK.
-I wanted to have a place lined up in advance as I didn’t fancy the idea of trawling free ad sites when we arrived.
-There were a few properties that we liked the look of but after submitting applications found that they were no longer available or the current tenants had renewed.
+There were a few properties that we liked the look of on the website initially.
+Although, after submitting applications found that they were no longer available or the current tenants had renewed.
 It was a little disheartening but the Spotahome team were really helpful sending us new property suggestions and keeping us updated.
-The best bit was that the staff visit the property on your behalf and take a head-cam video of what it’s like inside.
-That way you know what to expect without actually going to view it yourself.

 Geographically Madrid is right in the centre of Spain.
 Making it really easy to either fly, drive or catch a train to almost anywhere in the country from here.
 After writing my list of things to do in Madrid, I set straight to work writing a list of all the places in Spain I want to visit.